JaniGovanni/advanced_RAG/README.md

 # advanced_rag

 Hello there and welcome to my second project hosted on github. it implements an advanced Retrieval-Augmented Generation (RAG) system for question answering.
-My goal for this project was, to implement as much as possible from the things i have learned so far, about RAG and ML in general, as possible in this project.
+My goal for this project was, to implement as much as possible from the things i have learned so far, about RAG and ML in general, in this project.
 I also build this with the intention of modularity, because i will add more things as i go along in my learning.

 ## Key features

 The features of this project are:

-1. Process and store all kind of document types and also providing options to filter out unwanted document sections for efficient retrieval.
+1. Process, structure and store all kind of document types and also providing options to filter out unwanted document sections for efficient retrieval.
 2. Combine more than one documents to build a knowledge base.
-3. Implement various RAG techniques (multi query, HyDE, BM25, Contextual Retrieval,...) to enhance query understanding and document retrieval.
+3. Implement various RAG techniques (multi query, HyDE, BM25 hybrid search, Contextual Retrieval,...) to enhance query understanding and document retrieval.
-4. Ability to run the software completely locally using Ollma and ChromaDB or via API support from Groq.
+4. Ability to run the software completely locally using Ollma (llama3.2:3b, llama3.2:1b, nomic-embed-text) and ChromaDB or via API support from Groq.
 5. Provide a flexible and configurable chat interface for interacting with the system.
 6. Include evaluation and testing capabilities to assess the system's performance.
+7. Easy deployment via Streamlit UI and containerisation with docker-compose

 ## Key Components